onierstrasz/onierstrasz.github.io/_publications/2024-10-23-Chis24a-MoldableExceptions.md

 title: "Moldable Exceptions"
 collection: publications
 permalink: /publication/2024-10-23-Chis24a-MoldableExceptions
-excerpt: 'In this paper we introduce "moldable exceptions", a lightweight mechanism to adapt a debugger's interface based on contextual information provided by a raised exception.'
+excerpt: 'In this paper we introduce "moldable exceptions", a lightweight mechanism to adapt a debugger\'s interface based on contextual information provided by a raised exception.'
 date: 2024-10-23
 paperurl: 'https://arxiv.org/abs/2409.00465'
 venue: 'Proceedings of Onward!
 2024'